Z Wave vs Zigbee - Zigbee winner

 While there are many similarities between the Z Wave and Zigbee protocols, there are also some key and important differences to understand.
 Several of which are new as of this year.

-After several hours of research and over a year of personal experience, I present to you the official Z Wave vs Zigbee manifesto for 2022.
-My goal for this post is to arm you with all the information and direction you need in order to start comfortably building your smart home.
+After several hours of research and over a year of personal experience, I present to you the official Z Wave vs. Zigbee manifesto for 2022.
+My goal for this post is to present you with all the information and direction you need to start building your smart home comfortably.

 z wave vs zigbee visual

-Take a look at the Z Wave vs Zigbee chart below for a high-level comparison of the protocols and then make sure to read-on for a more in-depth analysis.
+Take a look at the Z Wave vs Zigbee chart below for a high-level comparison of the protocols and then read on for a more in-depth analysis.

 CategoryZ WaveZigbeeWinner